Sameep1234/notes/vault/courses.Semester 5.Operating System.Lecture 4.md

 * Thus, to manage all these processes, we need **queue** as the data structure.

 ## Note
+* The below picture lists conditions under which a process can be created or terminated.
 * ![](/assets/images/2021-08-29-15-16-50.png)

 * Process spawning means event where a process creates a new process.